 - 2. United States v.
 Serjak, No. ACM 40392 On 29 July 2022, contrary to his pleas, enlisted members in a General Court-Martial, at Royal Air Force Mildenhall, United Kingdom, convicted Appellant of one charge and one specification of assault, in violation of Article 128 Uniform Code of Military Justice (UCMJ); one charge, two specifications of sexual assault in violation of Article 120, UCMJ; and one charge and one specification of making a false official statement, in violation of Article 107 UCMJ.
 R. at 1413.
 The Military Judge sentenced Appellant to forfeit all pay and allowances, to be reduced to the grade of E-1, to be confined for 54 months and 100 days, and to be dishonorably discharged from the service.
 R. at 1481.
 The Convening Authority took no action on the findings, no action on the sentence, denied Appellant's request for deferment of the reduction in grade and automatic forfeitures, but approved Appellant's request for waiver of all automatic forfeitures for six months.
 ROT, Vol. 1, Convening Authority Decision on Action, 19 August 2022.
 The ROT consists of 12 volumes, 14 prosecution exhibits, 10 defense exhibits, 3 court exhibits, and 84 appellate exhibits.
 Appellant is currently confined.
-Counsel has started his review of the case. - 3.
+Counsel has not yet started his review of this case. - 3.
 United States v.
 Van Velson, No. ACM 40401 On 3 October 2022, consistent with his pleas, a Military Judge sitting at a general court-martial at Laughlin Air Force Base, Texas, convicted Appellant of one charge, two specifications of possessing child pornography and using indecent language, in violation of Article 134, UCMJ.
 R. at 93.
 The Military Judge sentenced Appellant to 24 months confinement a dismissal from the service.
 R. at 236.
-The Convening Authority took no action on the findings and sentence; he considered Appellant's clemency submission to include a request for deferment and waiver of automatic forfeitures, which he denied.
+The Convening submission to include a request for deferment and waiver of automatic forfeitures, which he denied.
 ROT, Vol. 1, Convening Authority Decision on Action, 21 November 2022.
 The ROT consists of four volumes, nine prosecution exhibits, 14 defense exhibits, and 29 appellate exhibits.
-The transcript is 237 pages.
-The Appellant is confined.
-Counsel has not yet started his review of this case.